1997roylee/hey-chatgpt/readme.md

-# Hey Chatgpt (Beta): All-in-one assistants for ChatGPT
+# Hey ChatGPT (Beta): Advanced Google Search for ChatGPT

-"Hey Chatgpt" saves time by letting users ask questions directly to a Chatgpt, without the need for manual searching.
+"Hey ChatGPT" saves time by letting users ask questions directly to a ChatGPT, without the need for manual searching.
 It maximizes user value by prioritizing privacy and providing easy access to the chatbot through a shortcut.

 ---